ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 # Lab 11: Creating an Orleans-based Shopping Cart

-Since it is a e-commerce website, you obviously need to create a shopping cart solution for it.
-But instead of just creating one using cookies or a database, the powers to be have decided that using Project Orleans would be a better fit.
+Since it is an e-commerce website, you obviously need to create a shopping cart solution for it.
+But instead of just creating one using cookies or a database, the powers to be, have decided that using Project Orleans would be a better fit.

 Using Project Orleans might be a bit overkill for a shoppingcart...
 But, it does offer some interesting potential for future enhancements.